COBRAPROsimulator/COBRAPRO/paper/paper.md

 Visit COBRAPRO’s Github page to view example codes showcasing the features mentioned above.

 # Acknowledgements
 The authors thank the Bits and Watts Initiative within the Precourt Institute for Energy at Stanford University for its partial financial support.
-We thank Le Xu for all the insightful discussions that greatly contributed to the enhancement of COBRAPRO.
+We thank Dr. Le Xu for all the insightful discussions that greatly contributed to the enhancement of COBRAPRO.
 We extend our thanks to Alexis Geslin, Joseph Lucero, and Maitri Uppaluri for testing COBRAPRO and providing valuable feedback.

 # References